NSW Combined High Schools Sports Association Handbook

 (ii) All players must sign the official registration slip to be counter-signed by opposing coach prior to the commencement of each round match.

 Players who attain the age of 20 years or over during the year of competition are not eligible to compete.

 Refer NSWCHSSA Handbook "Entries" – .

 (i) In order to reduce travel to a reasonable minimum, entries will be drawn within their association, and then proceed into a twenty team final draw.

 (ii) If entries are too few in any association to constitute an association draw, entries from that association will be included in the draw of the closest association.

 The entire draw for the state-wide competitions will be made following the closing date for entries.

-The draws will be made in accordance with Rule (e) by the regional touch conveners, in consultation with the Regional Sports Coordination Officer.
+The draws will be made by the association conveners, in consultation with the local association sports coordination officer.